jamespeterschinner/async_v20/doc/source/best_practices.rst

 Check Services
 --------------

-async_v20 provides the ability to check the statuses of OANDA's services.
-See :ref:`health-api`.
 It is encouraged to check the service you wish to consume is available.
+See :ref:`health_api`.